Caging and fluid deformations in dense bidisperse suspensions

 The polymer solution is polyethylene oxide (PEO, Sigma) of molar weight \unit{4\cdot 10^6}\mole\per\kilo\gram, dissolved at a weight fraction of 0.02\% in a 75\%-water, 25\%-glycerol mixture.
 It is gently stirred on a roller mixer during two days to ensure uniform concentration, and then mixed with the particles.
 We used polystyrene beads (Dynoseeds from Microbeads) of four different diameters (20, 80, 140 and \unit{250}\micro\meter)~\cite{supmat}.
+These beads are rather smooth, with a roughness of order \unit{100}\nano\meter~\cite{deboeuf2009particle}; in aqueous solvents they have repulsive interactions~\cite{nguyen-le2023}.
 For the stretching experiments, the suspensions were extruded through a \unit{5.5}\milli\meter-wide nozzle.
 Based on our previous work~\cite{thievenaz2021a, rajesh2022transition}, this system satisfies the following constraints: neutrally-buoyant particles; sharp transition to the viscoelastic regime to maximize the precision on \ec; macroscopic transition to the viscoelastic regime at flow scales much larger than the particle size, to avoid confinement~\cite{supmat}.
 The thinning dynamics are recorded using a high-speed camera (Phantom VEO 710) and a macro lens (Nikon Micro-Nikkor AI-s 200mm f/4).
-The macroscopic strain rate $\edot(t)$ is computed from the thickness $h(t)$ of the liquid thread at its thinnest point; $\edot(t) = - 2\:\mathrm{d}(\log h)/ \mathrm{d} t$~\cite{supmat}; The critical strain rate \ec is the maximum value of $\dot\varepsilon$.
+The macroscopic strain rate $\edot(t)$ is computed from the thickness $h(t)$ of the liquid thread at its thinnest point; $\edot(t) = - 2\:\mathrm{d}(\log h)/ \mathrm{d} t$~\cite{supmat}.
+The critical strain rate \ec is the maximum value of $\dot\varepsilon$.
 Each experiment was repeated ten times to reduce uncertainty.

 Using this protocol, we measured \ec for monodisperse suspensions with volume fraction $\phi$ ranging from 5\% to 60\%, and for the solution without particles: $\ecn = \ec(\phi\!=\!0)$.
 Since the coil-stretch transition is caused by the flow at the scale of the polymer chains, which is much smaller than the particles, the local strain rate \eloc should have the same value in all experiments; therefore $\eloc=\ecn$.
 Figure~\ref{fig:strain}(c) shows that the ratio $\ec/\ecn$ follows a linear decrease: $\ec/\ecn = 1 - \phi/\phistar$; the best fit gives $\phistar$=67\%.
 We observe no effect of the particle size.
 Since $\ec/\ecn$ is the ratio of macroscopic to local strain rate, this is a direct validation of Eq.~(\ref{eq:local}), which is therefore no longer an hypothesis but an experimental fact.
 It must be emphasized that Eq.~(\ref{eq:local}) is valid throughout the whole range of volume fractions, from 5\% up to 60\%.